Jet Job

-Jet Job is a 1952 American aviation action film directed by William Beaudine.
-The film stars Stanley Clements, John Litel and Bob Nichols.
-Jet Job features stock footage of various types of USAF military aircraft.
+Jet Job is a 1952 American aviation action film directed by William Beaudine and starring Stanley Clements, John Litel and Bob Nichols.
+The film features stock footage of various types of U.S. Air Force military aircraft.
+The film takes its title from a 1940s description of the first jet aircraft.

 Plot

-Test pilot Joe Kovak (Stanley Clements) work for Sam Bentley (John Litel), the former partner of Joe's deceased father.
-Because Joe's father was killed while flying, however, his mother (Dorothy Adams) is afraid for her son.
-Bentley is competing for an important government contact but Joe is putting the effort into jeopardy as his brash attitude and propensity in disobeying orders, is becoming troublesome.
+Test pilot Joe Kovak works for Sam Bentley, the former partner of Joe's dead father.
+Because Joe's father was killed while flying, his mother is afraid for her son.
+Joe's brash attitude and tendency to disobey orders is jeopardizing Bentley's chance of securing an important government contract.

-Bentley's rival, Oscar Collins (Tom Powers), wants Joe to work for his company, capitalizing on the test pilot's ability to fly high speed aircraft.
-When Bentley finally is fed up with Joe's defiance, and fires him, Collins gives his public relations manager, Marge Stevens (Elena Verdugo), a $500 bonus to get Joe to sign with his company.
-Infatuated with Marge, Joe signs on but finds the Collins aircraft is inferior and during a test flight, after being asked to fly too high, their prototype crashes.
+Bentley's rival Oscar Collins wants Joe to work for his company, hoping to capitalize on Joe's ability to fly high speed aircraft.
+After Bentley, exasperated by Joe's defiance, fires him, Collins offers his public relations manager Marge Stevens a $500 bonus if she can convince Joe to sign with his company.
+Infatuated with Marge, Joe agrees to work for Collins.

-Joe escapes unharmed, but before an investigation board, Collins blames Joe for the accident, resulting in Joe's flight license being revoked.
-When Joe learns about Marge's bonus, he is more determined to prove he can be the best test pilot around, but has to find his way back into the cockpit.
-Discovering that Bentley has planned a test flight to demonstrate his aircraft to the government, Joe sneaks into the plant and is able to fly the test flight.
+However, Joe finds the Collins aircraft inferior, and during a test flight, the prototype crashes.
+Joe escapes unharmed, but appearing before an investigation board, Collins blames Joe for the accident, and Joe's flight license is revoked.
+When Joe learns about Marge's bonus, he becomes even more determined to prove that he is the top test pilot, although he has no aircraft to fly.

+Discovering that Bentley has planned a test to demonstrate his aircraft to the government, Joe sneaks into the plant and operates the test flight.
 Government officials award Bentley Aircraft the lucrative contact.
-Joe gets his licence back and returns to work with Bentley Aircraft, and is able to accept that Marge is in love with him.
+Joe regains his license and returns to work for Bentley, and he is able to accept that Marge is in love with him.

 Production

-Current USAF aircraft were prominently featured in Jet Job.
+U.S. Air Force aircraft are prominently featured in Jet Job.

-Principal photography for Jet Job began in January 1952.
-After a stint in Great Britain, director William "One Shot" Beaudine returned to America in 1937 but had trouble re-establishing himself at the major studios.
-After working at Warner Brothers, Beaudine found work on Poverty Row, working for studios specializing in low-budget films, such as Monogram Pictures and Producers Releasing Corporation.
-Beaudine became a specialist in comedies, thrillers and melodramas making dozens for these studios.
-By the 1940s, Beaudine had a reputation for being a resourceful, no-nonsense director who could make feature films in a matter of days, sometimes as few as five.
+Production began on January 3, 1952 and was completed within two weeks.

-Producer Ben Schwalb used stock footage of United States Air Force training films, getting approval from Air Force Colonel William C. Lindley for the production.
-The Lockheed T-33 jet trainer was featured prominently in the film.
+Producer Ben Schwalb inserted stock footage of United States Air Force training films and obtained approval from Colonel William C. Lindley.
+The Lockheed T-33 training jet is featured prominently in the film.

 Reception

-Jet Job was a B film; TV Guide felt the film "... barely gets off the ground."
+In a contemporary review for the Los Angeles Times, critic Grace Kingsley wrote: "Jet flying was bound to get itself into the movies, and tense excitement sparks this film."